-This mushroom ravioli recipe is made with fresh homemade pasta dough, rolled into beautiful thin sheets for ravioli.
-The filling features 3 different types of mushrooms, dry marsala wine, ultra-creamy ricotta, mascarpone and Parmesan cheese.
-You can make the filling 1-2 days in advance and chill until ready to use.
+This from-scratch mushroom ravioli recipe is made with fresh homemade pasta dough.
+The savory filling blends 3 different types of mushrooms, dry marsala wine, creamy ricotta, mascarpone and Parmesan for a rich, earthy flavor.
+Make the filling 1-2 days in advance; serve with a golden brown butter sauce.

 What To Expect